Tartu, Estonia

 What are the schools in Tartu like?

 "Tartu International School (TIS) is one of the best international schools in Tartu.
 It is a private, non-profit school that offers a bilingual education in English and Estonian.
 The school follows the International Baccalaureate (IB) curriculum and offers a range of extracurricular activities.
 TIS also has a strong focus on developing students’ social and emotional skills.
 Tartu Bilingual School (TBS) is another excellent international school in Tartu, Estonia.
 It is a private school that offers a bilingual education in English and Estonian.
 The school follows the Estonian National Curriculum and offers a range of extracurricular activities.
 TBS also has a strong focus on developing students’ social and emotional skills.
 Tartu International School of Science (TISS) is a private school that offers a bilingual education in English and Estonian.
 The school follows the Estonian National Curriculum and offers a range of extracurricular activities.
 TISS also has a strong focus on developing students’ scientific and technological skills.
 Tartu International School of Art (TISA) is a private school that offers a bilingual education in English and Estonian.
 The school follows the Estonian National Curriculum and offers a range of extracurricular activities.
-TISA also has a strong focus on developing students’ artistic and creative skills," said one expat in Tartu with children at .
+TISA also has a strong focus on developing students’ artistic and creative skills," remarked one expat living in Tartu with children attending .

 What are the pros and cons of living in Tartu?